• Skip to primary navigation

 italian butter cookies ingredients: butter, flour, powdered sugar, vanilla, eggs.

-• eggs: 2 medium eggs and 1 extra yolk, at room temperature.
+• Eggs: You'll need 2 medium eggs and 1 extra yolk, at room temperature.

-• citrus zest: 1 teaspoon of freshly-grated orange or lemon zest adds a wonderful citrusy aroma to these cookies.
+• Citrus zest: A teaspoon of freshly-grated orange or lemon zest adds a wonderful citrusy aroma to these cookies.

-• cocoa powder: to make chocolate butter cookies, substitute 60 g of flour with 60 g of cocoa powder or divide the dough equally, and mix 4 tablespoons of cocoa powder into half of the dough.
+• Cocoa powder: For chocolate butter cookies, mix 4 tablespoons of cocoa powder into half of the dough.

 STEP 3: Add the sifted flour and give and mix until fully incorporated.
 Your cookie dough should be sticky, soft but hold its shape.